All Episodes

 And I'm sharing it with you as we get it in real time.

-Didn't hear about it until yesterday.
+Didn't hear about it till yesterday.

-But we brought our pollsters in, John McLaughlin, Matt Towery, Scott Rasmussen.
+Anyway, we're not really doing pollsters in the traditional sense that we do pollsters, but we brought our pollsters in, John McLaughlin, Matt Towery, Scott Rasmussen.

-And you know, high marks for the president in terms of Scott Rasmussen will start with you and his handling of all of this.
+And, you know, high marks for the president in terms of Scott Rasmussen.

-We have other polls out there.
+And we have, what, we have other polls out there.

-New 55% of Americans approve the president's handling of it, in spite of the media and some other polls.
+New 55% of Americans approve the president's handling of it in spite of the media and some other polls.

-But you know, it's I I think really the measure right now isn't about polling for politics, it's about are we getting the job done?
+But, you know, I think really the measure right now isn't about polling for politics.

-Did the American people feel in your polls that the job is getting done?
+Do the American people feel in your polls that the job is getting done?

-Well, we did a poll for one American news.
+Well, we did a poll for One American News.

 89% of American voters said that they approved of the China travel ban.